-To create a game in the LAN, you must follow the menu path $Multiplayer \rightarrow Local\ Area\ Network\ (TCP/IP)$ or $Local\ Area\ Network\ (IPX)$ (depending on whether you are using IPX or not).
+To create a game in the LAN, you must follow the menu path $Multiplayer \rightarrow Local Area Network$ (TCP/IP) or Local Area Network (IPX) (depending on whether you are using IPX or not).

 You can of course also use IPX, up to Windows Vista (if installed).
 With newer versions of Windows TCP/IP is mandatory for the CD version of the game.
 For the GOG version that is no longer true.
-It brings its own IPX wrapper, that works by tunneling the IPX broadcasts via UDP.
+It brings along an IPX wrapper, see using IPX.